selena-groh/selena-groh-next/README.md

 # selena-groh-next
 A website for showcasing my passions for programming, crafting, and stage management.

-You can see it live at [selenagroh.com](https://www.selenagroh.com/)
+See it live at [selenagroh.com](https://www.selenagroh.com/)!

 ## Technologies